 It’s about the same height and width of my last wallet, but much much thinner.

-It has a main pocket in the top, as well as a slot on the front to hold an easily accessible card.
+It has a central pocket on the top, as well as a slot on the front to hold an easily accessible card.

 The minimalist name suits it very well.
-As you can tell, there isn’t much in terms of flourishes on the product.
-The texture of the saffiano leather is unique in itself as feels nice in the hand.
+As you can tell, there isn’t much regarding flourishes on the product.
+The texture of the saffiano leather is unique in itself as feels nice in hand.

 The back side has a clip that holds a couple of bills (even big Canadian bills) and is embossed with the Capsule logo.

-This is generally what I carry – my ID, a couple payment cards, and my car2go card.
+The following is what I generally carry – my ID, a couple of payment cards, and my car2go card.

-Here is what the inner pocket looks like with 5 cards.
-I generally only have 4 in the pocket now, with my credit card in the front slot.
+Here is what the inner pocket looks like with five cards.
+I only have 4 in the pocket now, with my credit card in the front slot.

 Which looks something like this.

-Overall, I’m very happy with the wallet.
+Overall, I’m pleased with the wallet.
 It’s forcing me to carry only the bare minimum and allows me to carry it in my front pocket, or my back pocket without noticing it too much.